threedaymonk/lilypond-shamisen/README.md

 ### Tsurutara spacing

 Spacing is removed from between the notes and added afterwards.
-Then the phrase is the last thing in a bar, the spacing is pushed to the next bar.
+When the phrase is the last thing in a bar, the spacing is pushed to the next bar.

 ## Implementation notes